ExpressLRS/Docs/docs/info/privacy-policy.md

 email-instructions, etc.;

-0.11. to provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information;
+0.11. to provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or inquired about unless you have opted not to receive such information;

 0.12. in any other way we may describe when you provide the information;